OPALX-project/OPALX-project.github.io/git-usage.md

 ## 2. Terminology

-* **central repository**
+* **upstream repository**
-  In this document we use the term **central** repository for the original repository on `gitlab.psi.ch`.
-The central repository for _OPAL_ is `https://gitlab.psi.ch/OPAL/srv` for the manual it is `https://gitlab.psi.ch/OPAL/Documentation/Manual`
+  In this document we use the term **upstream** repository for the original repository on `gitlab.psi.ch`.
+The upstream repository for _OPAL_ is `https://gitlab.psi.ch/OPAL/srv` for the manual it is `https://gitlab.psi.ch/OPAL/Documentation/Manual`
 * **fork**
-  A **fork** is a complete copy of an central repository on `https://gitlab.psi.ch`.
+  A **fork** is a complete copy of an upstream repository on `https://gitlab.psi.ch`.
 Forks are usually located in the users namespace and are created via Gitlabs fork mechanism.
 We use forks to implement huger chances.
 * **origin**
   In Git, **origin** is a shorthand name for the remote repository that a repository was originally cloned from.
 This points either to the upstream repository or a forked repository.
-* **upstream**
-  TBW
 * **branch**
   **Branches** are a basic concept in Git.
 Usually multiple branches exist in the same Git repository.
 A **branch** makes it possible to implement changes without impacting other branches.
 We use branches to separate code for different versions.
 For example in the _OPAL_ upstream repository we have the branches `OPAL-2.0`, `OPAL2.2`, `master`...
 Another use-case for branches is to fix bugs, code cleanup and small code changes in general.
 The lifetime of these branches should be short.
 * **protected branches**